 An Introduction to Debt Validation Rights

-The collection agency must stop all collection activity, including reporting and verifying, until they supply proper validation after a written request.
+Once your letter is received, the collection agency must stop all collection activity, including reporting and verifying, until they supply proper validation of the debt.
 Although no time limit is specified for them to validate, they cannot continue collection activities until they provide such information.
-Sometimes, collection agencies will stop collection activities and return the account to the original creditor rather than validate the debt.
-(This is perfectly legal.)
-When a collection agency calls, a consumer has several avenues to protect their credit score.
-It’s important to remember that if you plan on disputing the debt, the best course is to take action right away.
-The first step is to validate the debt.
+Sometimes, collection agencies will stop collection activities and return the account to the original creditor rather than validate the debt, which is perfectly legal.
+Either way, not being able to communicate with you provides plenty of incentive for the collection agency to resolve the validation issue.

 NOTE: You do NOT have the legal right to validation under the FDCPA when dealing with an original creditor.

 They may choose to supply validation if you request it, but they are not required to do so.
 However, there are still other ways of disputing the debt in these situations.
 You also have the right under the Fair Credit Reporting Act to dispute directly with an original creditor any information reported which you feel is incorrect.
 Once they have received your dispute, they must investigate the reported info and they must also report the account as disputed with the credit reporting agencies.
 For more information on removing collections from your credit report check out our guide:

 You may also have additional rights under the Fair Credit Billing Act (FCBA), and possibly your state’s laws.
 Also, if you demand validation from a creditor who is already listing a derogatory item on your credit report, they are required to note that account as “disputed by consumer” (or similar language).
 They may NOT place a new listing or verify a current listing with the credit reporting agency until they have provided you with validation.
 It’s smart to familiarize yourself with these laws so you can stand up for yourself when the time comes.